cgm616/cgm616.me/content/resume.md

 ### All Rise for God

-Senior honors thesis at Amherst College, unpublished.
+Senior honors thesis at Amherst College, unpublished

 2022